What is Nordic Walking?

 I run a Nordic Walk for experienced walkers at 10am on a Saturday morning at Langdon Hills Country Park, Westley Heights, Basildon and on a Tuesday morning in Downham.
 The walks incorporate various beautiful routes and are usually between 2.5 - 3 miles long, lasting just over an hour.

 Langdon Hills Country Park car park has ample parking and is located behind the Miller & Carter Restaurant (formerly The Crown Harvester Pub - for Sat Nav use SS16 6HU).
-Parking is also available in Downham Road, Downham in a small parking area across the road from the De Beauvoir Arms Restaurant (for Sat Nav use CM11 1QH)
+Parking in Downham is available in the car park of The Beauvoir Restaurant on Downham Road (for Sat Nav use CM11 1QH)

 To enable people to join my experienced walkers class, all walkers must complete the Group Introductory Workshop.
 The Workshop is a fun and relaxed 1 hour session that gets the walker to grips with the poles and covers the basic Nordic Walking technique.